Update: ‘Jeep Compass eHybrid announced for Europe’ section added.

 Jeep has intensified electrification efforts with new U.S.-focused EVs like the Jeep Recon and Jeep Wagoneer S (provisional name).
 So, it’s strange to see the company not introducing the Compass 4xe stateside even with the mid-cycle refresh.

 The most recent 4xe launch in the U.S. was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand in the world.
-The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and is sold out for 2021.
+The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and was sold out for 2021 in no time.